 Anyway, the Thursday night class was mainly concentrated on testing, which is very different from the way I am used to testing.
 For one thing, it seems a lot more detailed and harder, and this is a good thing.
 This way, I don't run the risk of wearing a black belt someday yet not really being worthy of it (and worse, not knowing it).
 A twist of fate or someone's administrative screw-up forced us out of our usual facility and into the building's parking garage.
 This was made even more interesting by two things.

-(not my picture - found it on the web)
+The Michigan Theater turned Parking Structure (not my picture - found it on the web) |

 First, the parking garage used to be a very ornate old-time theater.
 The ceiling in particular consists of the remnants of what was once a grand cathedral-style piece of gilded-age architecture, but is now pocked with holes and crumbling, just like the rest of the place that wasn't converted into parking spaces.
 Littered about the ground were tiny bits of exploded "plaster bombs" that continue to fall randomly from the once majestic ceiling turned symbol of the sort of urban decay you can only find in the Motor City.
 It was almost surreal - I wish I had taken a picture - it was beautiful in a morbid sort of way, like ancient ruins of something great that has long since passed.